formal-land/coq-of-rust/README.md

 ## Rationale
 Formal verification allows to prevent all bugs in critical software.
 This is used in aerospace industry for example 🧑‍🚀.

 The type system of Rust already offers strong guarantees to avoid bugs that exist in C or Python.
 We still need to write tests to verify the business rules or the absence of `panic`.
-Testing is incomplete as it cannot to cover all execution cases.
+Testing is incomplete as it cannot cover all execution cases.

-With formal verification **we cover all cases** (code 100% bug-free!).
+With formal verification we cover all cases (code 100% bug-free!).
 We replace the tests by mathematical reasoning on code.
-You can view it as an extension of the type system, but without restriction on the expressivity.
+You can view it as an extension of the type system, but without restrictions on the expressivity.

 This tool `coq-of-rust` translates Rust programs to the formal verification language Coq to make Rust programs 100% safe 🌙.